Home - Bookapy Book Preview

 “My mother’s a doctor.”

-My father … emotions welled up inside me.
-My fear at reliving this life had me close to panic.
-I struggled for control but felt the black tide surge in.
-I sent my chair crashing to the floor and ran for the door into the garden.
-In my confusion, I tried to push the door rather than pull and I stood there pushing futilely at the door, tears streaming down my face.
+My father … I sat, emotions welling up.
+I had to face it, but I was fast approaching panic at the thought of reliving this life.
+The black tide roared in and I leaped up.
+My chair crashed to the floor and I ran for the door into the garden.
+It would not open and I stood there pushing at the door, tears streaming down my face.

-Frau Schmidt half-carried, half-led me into the sitting room, where she placed me on her lap and rocked me.
-After a while, my sobs stilled.
-I was safe, encircled by warm and caring arms.
+Sobbing, I was half carried, half led through to the sitting room, where Frau Schmidt placed me on her lap and cuddled me.
+After a while, I calmed down, safe, encircled by warm and caring arms.
 I opened my eyes to see Col sitting half turned towards me, his head leaning on his mother’s shoulder, eyes filled with understanding.

-Frau Schmidt felt me stir and saw our eyes sharing our fear.
+Frau Schmidt felt me stir and saw our eyes sharing fear and sympathy.

 “Perhaps you can tell me about your father another time.”